webOSArchive/webos-docs/docs/appstores.md

 ![Install Preware from WebOS Quick Install](images/wosqi.png)

 ---
 > **_NOTE:_** Many Preware packages are now served from HTTPS hosts, which can cause problems for older devices.
-TouchPad users will fix this permanently in the next step with [Modern TLS Updates](modern-tls.md).
-On other devices running webOS 2.2.4 or higher, you can solve this with a [proxy](proxysetup.md).
+On webOS 2.2.4 and 3.0.x you'll fix this permanently in the next step with [Modern TLS Updates](modern-tls.md).
 On earlier versions of webOS, community member Nomad84 provides an alternate feed that is hosted via HTTP:

 > + <a href="https://github.com/h8pewou/legacy-webos-feeds/blob/main/README.md" target="_blank">HTTP-only Preware Feeds</a>